-The Whitney Museum premiered “Eva Hesse”, which I directed and produced.
-The feature documentary is a portrait of the 1960s artist's life and work.
-It was broadcast on PBS’ American Masters in 2018.
-Founding Director of the Integrated Learning Program at Otis College of Art, her academic credits also include Associate Professor at Art Center College of Design and faculty of the International Filmschule in Köln, Germany.
+In 2015, the Whitney Museum premiered her film, “Eva Hesse”.
+The feature documentary is a portrait of the 1960s artist's life and work, and after a theatrical run in North America and Europe, was featured on PBS’ American Masters.
+She was Founding Director of the Integrated Learning Program at Otis College of Art, Associate Professor at Art Center College of Design, and a founding faculty member of the International Filmschule in Köln, Germany.

 Artist Statement

-My intention is to address the viewer’s sense of wonder and offer an experience of the macro and micro worlds that are often unseen or forgotten.
-These spaces are central to our understanding the natural world, and its ability to remake itself in times of great stress.
-The images contain the hope of a future of nature that embraces both the sadness of what is passing and a celebration of what will come.
+My intention is to address the viewer’s sense of wonder and loss, offering an experience of the macro and micro worlds that are unseen or forgotten.
+These spaces reveal an ecosystem’s ability to remake itself in times of great stress.
+The footage, imagery and sculptures contain the hope of a future of nature that embraces both the sadness of what is passing and a celebration of what will come.

 CV

-Based in Los Angeles and Los Osos, CA
+Based in Los Osos and Los Angeles, CA

-2025 Quantum Intimacies Millennium Film Workshop, curated by Michéle St. Michel, Brooklyn (June)
+2025 Quantum Intimacies Millennium Film Workshop, curated by Michéle St. Michel, Brooklyn, NY

 2023 Nature: 2023 CICA Museum, Seoul